-It starts with theory, how does the guitar work? what are the materials? the different styles, shapes and parts.
+It starts with the theory of how does the guitar work? what are the materials? the different styles, shapes, and parts.
 Understanding all the options and what they mean is, in my opinion, just as important and fun as the building process itself.
 If you like playing or even just listening to guitars, you have probably developed your own preferences.
 Do you know why these are your preferences?
 Would you know how to replicate the sound and the sensation?.
-The facts, the details and the little differences are sometimes what change the bigger picture.
+The facts, the details, and the little differences are sometimes what change the bigger picture.

 The tools are also a big part of building a guitar.
 While professionals may invest in expensive, high-performance machinery, the average hobbyist will probably have a somewhat limited, budget space and time to invest.
 The selection of tools at your disposal will also make a big difference to the techniques you will choose.
 I will try and find as many methods and workarounds to accommodate different variations and standards of tools.
 I will also try to find the budget tools which may make a difference, for the better, to those of us with limited resources who still want to build a guitar.

 To provide more and better access to all this information The Electric Luthier now also has a growing YouTube channel: